mahmoudattia12/Encryption-Decryption-paper/README.md

-# Encryption&Decryption paper
+# Encryption & Decryption paper
-This is a research paper about Encryption &amp; Decryption

----
-## paper conclusion
+## Paper Conclusion
 Cryptography has played a vital role in keeping our data safe from hacking and other threats.
 Cryptographic algorithms have been developed over the years starting with Caesar Cipher (invented around 100 BC) [7], which was simply by shifting each letter 3 steps back like that:

 ![image](https://user-images.githubusercontent.com/96799025/226748978-0215ca44-c1ac-45b0-a72a-68f51fde6773.png)